huybik/huybik.github.io/_posts/2021-9-8-Word-Tokenizer-Benchmark.md

 ---
 layout: post
-title: NLP Benchmarking popular Vietnamese tokenzier
+title: NLP Benchmarking popular Vietnamese tokenizer
 ---

 I started this when I tried to build a chatbot in Vietnamese for a property company.
 Natural language processing on Vietnam language is not that different from English due to the fact that they both use alphabetical characters, a dot to end a sentence or semicolons to separate sentences.
 The main difference is Vietnam can use 2 or 3 words to form a noun, thus relies heavily on accuracy of words segmentation.
 The state of annotators for Vietnamese is that they claim to achieves 95% accuracy on large data set that includes segmentation, POS and Entity tagging, which I think is very good.